 What are trusts, and should you have one?

 Trusts are incredibly useful tools.
-Yet, there are so many different types of trusts and official sounding language surrounding trusts that they are confusing to some people and even treated with scorn by others (as in the pejorative term “trust fund baby”).
+Yet, there are so many different types of trusts such as an irrevocable trust or revocable trust.
+The official sounding language surrounding trusts can make them seem confusing to some people and even treated with scorn by others (as in the pejorative term “trust fund baby”).

 So, what exactly are trusts?